IVANDPF/pythontest/README.md

 We should now see a new folder in our previously empty RP-web directory called Rosaprima.

 ## Activating a Virtual Environment
 The keyword for activating a virtual environment is source or call, depending on which OS and terminal we're using.
-We run this command and specify which environment to activate like so (the following assumes we are in the rp-web directory, with a virtual environment called rp):
+We run this command and specify which environment to activate like so (the following assumes we are in the RP-web directory, with a virtual environment called Rosaprima):

 ###### Mac/Linux:	Windows:
 ```source Rosaprima/bin/activate	call Rosaprima\Scripts\activate```